 To release: Run knife around side of pan to loosen cheesecake again; carefully remove side of pan.
 Put cheesecake on serving plate.

-I consider adding a rich topping optional, and I don't top this already rich cheesecake, but here's the original recipe in case you want it.
+I considered adding the rich topping, but I don't top this already rich cheesecake.
+Here's the original recipe in case you want it.
 Stir together caramel topping, 2 tsp bourbon and dash of bitters.
 To serve, drizzle with caramel and sprinkle with pecans.
 Cover and refrigerate any remaining cheesecake.